csc-training/mpi-introduction/docs/06-debugging.md

 - Print statements in the code
     - Typically cumbersome, especially with compiled languages
-	- Might result lots of clutter in parallel programs
+	- Might result in lots of clutter in parallel programs
 	- Order of printouts from different processes is arbitrary
 - "Standard" debuggers
     - `gdb`: common command line debugger